nvdla/doc/doc/hw/v1/ias/unit_description.rst

 Power Consideration
 ~~~~~~~~~~~~~~~~~~~

-Convolution MAC (CACC) applies SLCG in data path.
 The clock of data path
-of convolution MAC is gated by SLCG when it is idle and no HW-layer is
+of the Convolution MAC is gated when it is idle and no hardware layer is
-available from programmable registers.
-While SLCG does not clock gate
+available from the programmable registers.
+The
-the regfile sub module inside convolution MAC.
+the programmable registers are not clock gated in the Convolution MAC so
+that software can program

 Besides, convolution MAC can clock gate the MAC cells individually.
 When
 the number of kernels is not enough to fill all the MAC cells, the empty